jaydio/routeros-scripts/addresslists/README.md

 ## Words of Warning

-Everyone should be clear that this whole centralized approach is fairly fragile and all script provided at this point come without any warranty what so ever.
-You have been warned, use them with caution!
-These scripts are currently used in production and haven't caused any trouble so far.
-However, it should be noted that almost all our routers are located in walking distance.
-It is advised to take pre-measures e.g. hard code those firewall rules responsible for allowing administrative access.
-This way you can at least ensure that the router's managemenet address stays reachable.
+Everyone should be clear on the fact that the approach documented at this point is fairly fragile.
+All scripts are provided as-is and come without a warranty to be fit for any particular purpose.
+Use them with caution, you have been warned!

+These scripts are currently used in production at our university and haven't caused any trouble so far.
+However, it's fair to note that almost all our routers are located in walking distance which would minimize the restore time.
+I recommend to take pre-measures such as disconnecting all firewall rules responsible for allowing administrative access from any address lists.
+This way you can at least ensure that the router's managemenet address stays reachable at all times.

 ## Conditions